egoist/devdocs-desktop/README.md

 In case you have no idea about DevDocs, it's some free alternative to the famous [Dash](https://kapeli.com/dash) app but as a single-page website.

-## Features
+## Download

-- Offline use.
+You can manually download the latest release [here](https://github.com/egoist/devdocs-app/releases).

 ## Todo

-- Package for macOS/windows
+- Package for Windows/Linux

 ## Development